shimaore/tough-rate/middleware/emergency.coffee.md

 * doc.destination.emergency (boolean) true if the rule is a route for an emergency number.
 See doc.location and doc.emergency for more information.

       if not @res.rule.emergency
-        debug 'Emergency middleware: not an emergency rule.' return
+        @debug 'Emergency middleware: not an emergency rule.' return

 * hdr.X-CCNQ3-Routing Emergency Reference.
 (Obsolete CCNQ3 header.)
 Key into doc.emergency.